cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 <HighlightBox type="synopsis">

-To summarize, this section has explored:
+To summarize, this tutorial has explained:

 * How to create a group.
 * How to manage its members.